 How long have you been woodworking?

 I got my first pocket knife when I was five and whittled away with it for years.
 I helped my father restore an old wooden fishing dingy when I was ten and chopped relentlessly away at a beautiful piece of sycamore in the hopes of making a salad bowl when I was fourteen in wood-shop class at school.
 Wood, the material, and how to work it has been a lifelong passion.
 Realistically, though, I've been carving and woodworking seriously since around 2004 as a second career.

 Where do you get your wood from?

-Here, in southern Vermont, we are fortunate to have an abundant supply of local hardwoods such as cherry, maple, ash, birch and beech.
-I have an excellent relationship with a lumberyard and local sawyer who supplies me with unique live edge boards and spalted maple in particular.
-For non commercially available woods I rely on landscape gardeners, nurserymen and friends who keep an eye out for interesting wood such as the dogwood and yew used in some my bottle stoppers.
+Here, in southern Vermont, we are fortunate to have an abundant supply of responsibly harvested hardwoods such as cherry, maple, ash, birch and beech.
+I have an excellent relationship with a nearby sawyer who supplies me with unique live edge boards and spalted maple in particular.
+I also rely on landscape gardeners, nurserymen and friends who keep an eye out for interesting wood such as the dogwood, apple, and yew used in some of my bottle stoppers.
 Estate sales, Craigs List and auctions also are great sources of unwanted but very usable wood